Zero-energy modes of two-component Bose-Bose droplets: Zero-energy modes - single wavefunction approximation

 The above commutation relations will be automatically satisfied if classical amplitudes of Bogoliubov excitations are replaced by annihilation and creation operators, $b_\nu \to \hat b_\nu $ and $b^*_\nu \to \hat b^{\dagger}_\nu$ satisfying standard bosonic commutation relations $[\hat b_\nu,\hat b^{\dagger}_\mu]= \delta_{\nu,\mu}$.
 Moreover, amplitudes of the zero-energy modes have to be replaced by operators, $\vartheta_0 \to \hat \vartheta$ and $\Delta {\cal N}_0 \to \delta \hat N$ whose commutator is: $ [\hat \vartheta, \delta {\hat {\cal N}}]=i$.
 One can use the following representation of the two operators:

 where $\vartheta_0$ is the phase of a condensate wavefunction, as can be seen from Eqs.(\ref{psiW}), (\ref{psip}) and (\ref{zero_vector}).\\

 The quantum Hamiltonian $\hat H_\theta =\delta {\hat N}^2/2M$ has no stationary solution even if bound from below except when fluctuations of particle number are set to zero.
 Instead, it predicts the standard quantum diffusion of droplet phase in full analogy to the quantum diffusion of a free particle wavepacket.
-If initially the wavepacket of a given number of atoms is prepared then the squared-variance of the phase of the droplet wavefunction will grow linearly in time: $\sigma^2_\theta = \langle \theta^2 \rangle - \langle \theta \rangle^2 \sim t$.
+If initially the wavepacket with different number of atoms is prepared then the squared-variance of the phase of the droplet wavefunction will grow linearly in time: $\sigma^2_\theta = \langle \theta^2 \rangle - \langle \theta \rangle^2 \sim t$.
 The same kind of diffusion was predicted in \cite{Lewenstein96} for the phase of a Bose-Einstein condensate and in \cite{Dziarmaga04} where diffusion of phase and position of a dark soliton were studied.
 However, in a disordered potential the position of the soliton may be localized \cite{Sacha09}.
+Finally, we want to add that results obtained in this section did not assume any particular form of energy density functional.
+Therefore our results can be directly applied to dipolar droplets.